 B.S., Bowling Green State University;

 EXPLORING INTERSECTIONS-EXAMINING ENTREPRENEURSHIP THROUGH AN EDUCATIONAL LENS:ES~ This course will examine opportunities for intersecting education, entrepreneurship, and social issues.
 It will explore the educational slant of certain social entrepreneurship and non-profit ventures, and will consider the strengths and challenges of each approach.
 Students will ethically consider how organizations may impose a particular worldview and the potential implications of this worldview on those they serve and those they are educating, understanding that no educational tool or strategy is free of specific ideologies or values.
 Students will also develop and implement an educational plan/application of learning to support Hiram College's own student run venture (focusing on fair trade goods) by designing educational events around the merchandise in the store.
 This course is also listed as EDUC 10700.
 This course is aligned with the Educational Studies Major/Minor Program Goals and Outcomes.
-This course counts toward the Entrepreneurship Minor.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
+This course counts toward the entrepreneurship minor.

 Core: Meaning/Ethics/Soc Responsibil